 How can I apply to serve on a Council?

-To apply to serve on a Community Education Council (CEC), click HERE (on or after February 11, 2015).
+Apply for a Community Education Council (CEC).
 Be sure to use the drop-down bar to indicate which CEC(s) you would like to serve on!

 How long does it take to complete the application form?

 It takes approximately 30 minutes to complete the application form.

 Can I apply to serve on more than one Council?